Cj-Malone/who-helped-holly/content/timeline/2024-12-20-cremation.md

 +++
 date = '2024-12-20T14:15:00Z'
-draft = true
 title = 'Cremation'
 +++

-Holly recieved a service at the Isle of Wight Crematorium.
+Holly received a service at the [Isle of Wight Crematorium](https://vimeo.com/event/4782654).